ChapelStudios/hp-api/README.md

 3. **Access the swagger page:**
     Open your browser and navigate to `https://localhost:7163/swagger/index.html` (or the port specified in your launch settings).
+    > You can use ID `A0771105-CAE2-44FE-9AEB-CBA2D1DFA29B` to interact with the sample character *Briv*.

 ---